Alexanders

 Perennial

 Alexanders arrived with Europeans and naturalized along coasts and roadsides — glossy, celery-ish leaves, yellow-green umbels, black seeds.
 It was a winter pot-herb before celery breeding took over.
-All parts are edible with proper timing and ID confidence; never confuse wild Apiaceae with toxic lookalikes. subtropical and tropical Americas coastal counties already host escapes; in the garden it behaves like a bold biennial that feeds early pollinators when little else is blooming. ☀️💧 Sun and Water: - Full sun to light shade. - Moist, fertile soil; tolerates coastal influence. - Regular water in dry spells. ✂️ Propagation: - Seed in fall or early spring; self-sows where happy. - Transplant young rosettes in cool weather.
+All parts are edible with proper timing and ID confidence; never confuse wild Apiaceae with toxic lookalikes. subtropical and tropical Americas coastal counties already host escapes; in the garden it behaves like a bold biennial that feeds early pollinators when little else is blooming.
+Full sun to light shade.
+Moist, fertile soil; tolerates coastal influence.
+Regular water in dry spells.
+Seed in fall or early spring; self-sows where happy.
+Transplant young rosettes in cool weather.
+Snip tender Alexanders growth in cool mornings for best texture -- heat-stressed leaves taste like their day job.
+Flowers at full color for peak volatiles; seeds when pods rattle but before they self-sow across paths.
+Dry herbs in thin layers; deep piles steam themselves into compost.

 Good Neighbors